Last Updated on 29/10/2022 by secretmoona

 In my quest to see more charming towns in Japan, I visited the town of Kawagoe in Saitama Prefecture.
 Kawagoe is known as Koedo or Little Edo.
 The town earned the nickname due to its close relationship with Edo, the former name of Tokyo during the Tokugawa Shogunate.
 Let’s delve into the best things to do in Kawagoe.

 Anyone walking in the old town today will feel like they have stepped back in time to the Edo period thanks to the traditional Japanese houses called Karazukuri.

-The city of Kawagoe is less than 45 km from Tokyo.
+The city of Kawagoe is located in Saitama Prefecture and is less than 45 km from Tokyo.
 The short distance to the capital makes Kawagoe a great option for a day trip from Tokyo.
 Here are some of the amazing things to do in Kawagoe.

 - Tobu Tojo Line from Ikebukuro to Kawagoe ( 30 minutes, 940 Yen)

 - Seibu Shinjuku Line – from Shinjuku to Hon-Kawagoe (43 minutes, 1000 Yen)

 - JR Saikyo/Kawagoe – Line from Shinjuku to Kawagoe (60 minutes, 1520 Yen) Better option for JR Pass holder as the trip is fully covered by the Japan Rail Pass.